Cory Kahaney

 Cory Kahaney is an American stand-up comedienne, actress, writer, and public speaker.

 She was a grand finalist on NBC's Last Comic Standing and a semi-finalist on America's Got Talent.
 Kahaney has performed comedy specials for Comedy Central and HBO.

 As a public speaker, Kahaney delivered a TEDx talk titled "The Joke That Saved My Life," which recounts her journey from surviving domestic abuse to building a career in comedy.
 Her other notable talks include "Don’t Tell Jerry Lewis Women Are Funny," a multimedia presentation featuring rare archival footage that celebrates pioneering women in comedy and their contributions to the standup genre.

 She has been featured several times at prominent events such as the Just for Laughs Festival in Montreal, Canada, the Johnny Carson Festival, the Halifax Comedy Festival, the New York Comedy Festival, and the Nantucket Comedy Festival.

+Kahaney appeared on Season 5, Episode 4 of The Apprentice.
+She was hired by team Gold Rush to perform at an event for GM dealers celebrating the launch of the 2007 Chevy Tahoe.
+Her set was considered inappropriate by many attendees, contributing to Gold Rush's loss.

 In addition to her standup work, Kahaney co-wrote the Zarna Garg comedy special One in a Billion on Prime Video.
 Her humorous writing has been published in The Guardian and the New York Observer.